isomerpages/mlaw-corp/news/press-releases/_posts/2026-08-04-post-Proposed Amendments to the Collective Sale Regime.md

 * * *

 <p><sup id="fn1">Currently, non-strata-titled developments where the flat owners own long leases in their units, but do not own the underlying land, can only undergo collective sale by majority consent if the flat owners own flat leases of at least 850 years.
-The landowner’s interest in such cases is deemed to be of nominal value, as it is subject to the flat leases of at least 850 years, and the landowner will be deemed to have transferred his/her interest to the purchaser without consideration upon the issuance of a collecti</sup><a href="#ref1" title="Jump back to footnote 1 in the text." style="font-size: 12px">↩</a></p>
+The landowner’s interest in such cases is deemed to be of nominal value, as it is subject to the flat leases of at least 850 years, and the landowner will be deemed to have transferred his/her interest to the purchaser without consideration upon the issuance of a collective sale order.</sup><a href="#ref1" title="Jump back to footnote 1 in the text." style="font-size: 12px">↩</a></p>